ArthurdeLophem/imdChat-api/README.md

 # imdChat-api

-this is an api for imd to allow chatters to communicate"
+this is an api for imd to allow chatters to communicate